 NGOs, or non-governmental organizations, are agencies and groups that fulfil social work tasks without attaching themselves to governmental branches.
 The term NGO derives from its first usage in the UN Charter of 1945.
 They mainly consist of public-spirited journalists, news reporters, and social workers dedicated to the task of service, especially aiming to benefit those underprivileged and in need of social aid.
+To support the cause that you wanna support, you might want to consider playing some fun sports betting games via UFABET.

 NGOs mainly seek to work in a field consisting of, but not limited to – the environment, humanities, legal work, human resources, politics, society, and so on.
 The chief objective of most NGOs is to fulfil the tasks that are not wholly carried out by the government, driven by an altruistic desire to improve the overall status of the poor and needy.